 Also, make sure the fertilizer you apply in early spring is formulated for citrus trees and is high in potash.
 Avoid excess nitrogen during the flowering period as this spurs leafy growth but minimizes the production of flowers.

 Water the tree deeply and frequently during fall and half the amount of irrigation in winter.
 Resume the deep watering in spring and summer as these juicy fruits need plenty of moisture to form.

-Fertilize in spring with an appropriate food, including the addition of phosphorus to encourage blooming and fruiting, and prune only where necessary.
-Fruits set on the ends of branches, so it is best to remove only dead wood and problem branches.
+Fertilize a lemon tree in spring with an appropriate food, including the addition of phosphorus to encourage blooming and fruiting, and prune only where necessary.
+Fruits will set on the ends of branches, so it is best to remove only dead wood and problem branches.